haraprasadj/haraprasadj.github.io/_posts/2017-11-14-google-earth-3d-imagery-explained.md

 **Google Maps is about finding your way, Google Earth is about getting lost**

-Google maps is built by stitching together pictures taken by satellites, and Google Maps planes, using [Photogrammetry] and multiple other techniques.
+Google Earth is built by stitching together pictures and videos taken by satellites, and Google Earth planes, using [Photogrammetry] and multiple other techniques.

 This amazing technology is briefly explained the video: